Atholn/PokeWars/README.md

 ---

 ## How to run / Develop ?
-+ Unreal Engine 5.3 - For develop game
++ Unreal Engine 5.3 - For develop game, with blueprints
 + Blender 4.0 - For models
 + Visual Studio / Rider to develop c++ scripts

 ## Planned features
 - [X] Main menu